Table of Contents

 A place to sell your talent

 After learning to write potentially tradable code, all the newborn developers face an imminent question: how to sell your skills with a maximum profit?
-Some seek a stable salary, convenient workplace, and regular bonuses.
+Some seek a stable salary, a convenient workplace, and regular bonuses.
 This type of prioritization leads them to office work.
 Others crave for self-made schedule, want to be responsible for their own time, and don’t dream of any corporate fringe benefits.
 These developers make the backbone of the freelance market.

 The most prominent examples of bidding marketplaces: Freelancer and Upwork.